1 new carrier integration • 2 sync upgrades • faster packing workflows

 Release notes compiled and reviewed by the Fulfillor product and operations teams.

-The Fulfillor AI chatbot is now available directly inside the platform, acting as an in-context assistant for warehouse teams.
-Learn how the Fulfillor AI chatbot is used in day-to-day warehouse and 3PL operations in our detailed overview.
+Learn how the Fulfillor AI chatbot supports warehouse and 3PL operations in our detailed overview.

-Fulfillor’s Wave Picking has been further optimized to support high-volume, fast-moving warehouse environments.
+Wave Picking has been updated to support faster picking in high-volume warehouse environments.

 Picking enhancements include: